How to Find Registered Nurses:

 - What days are you available to work shifts?

 - When would you be able to start?

 - Have any actions been taken against your licensure?

-At this point, you've got most of what you need to know if a candidate will make a good registered nurse, but an in-person interview will give you insight as to the candidate's interpersonal skills, if they are punctual, and how they present themselves professionally.
+At this point, you've got most of what you need to know if a candidate will make a good RN, but an in-person interview will give you insight into the candidate's interpersonal skills, if they are punctual, and how they present themselves professionally.

 More importantly, it's a chance to continue selling them the job.
-Introduce them to staff, show them around the facility, remind them of the reasons they want to take the job, and the benefits you offer registered nurses.
-Have a look at our registered nurse interview questions for ideas.
+Introduce them to staff, show them around the facility, remind them of the reasons they want to take the job, and the benefits you offer RNs.

-Once you've found a registered nurse who meets your requirements, you'll want to make them an offer without delay, before they commit to other offers.
+Once you've found an RN who meets your requirements, you'll want to make them an offer without delay, before they commit to other offers.
 This is often best done in an informal call first, followed by a letter or email that provides the job description, salary, and benefits.